DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/PowerApp.md

 ![License Manager PowerApp ](IMAGES/CustomConnector.png "CustomConnector")

 Once the solution has been imported, edit the custom connector security tab to allow authentication with the license manager API.
 Choose OAuth 2.0 and Generic Oauth 2.
 Update the connector and create a connection from it.
-Open the DXC License Manager Nordic app.
+Open the License Manager Nordic app.
 You will get prompted to sign in.
 For that to work the user needs to be registered with us, please send an email to our support ECLANZProductSupport@dxc.com if you would like a user to get access.

 **Client ID** | \<provided separate\>